INRIA/scikit-learn-mooc/slides/ml_concepts.md

 So, machine learning is about engineering decision rules from the data.
 But experts can also engineer decision rules from their knowledge of the problem.
-For instance, experts know that setosa irises have small petals.
+For instance, flower experts know that setosa irises have small petals.

 --